πŸ—Ί A tour of Unison

 base.data.List.foldl (acc a -> a +: acc) [] as

 So rename and move things around as much as you want!
 Don't worry about picking a perfect name the first time.
-Give the same definition multiple names if you so choose!
 Naming things is hard enough, renaming them shouldn't be a trial.

-The fact that Unison codebases are immutable and append-only means that we can "rewind" our codebase to an earlier point in time.
-Use thereflogcommand to see a log of the codebase changes.
+The fact that Unison codebases are immutable and append-only means that we can "rewind" our project to an earlier point in time.
+Use the reflog command to see a log of changes to the project.
 You should see some help text and a numbered list of hashes.

-The reflog keeps track of the history of the codebase by recording the hash of the rootnamespaceof your entire codebase.
-Namespace hashes change along with updates to the term and type definitions that they enclose.
-When we renamedlib.base.data.List.foldLeft,conceptually, the "state" of the codebase changed, but the log-based format of the codebase history means those changes are retrievable.
+A reflog keeps track of the history of a particular project, changes to the project like renames, updates, or deletions, form a log of hashes representing the codebase state.
+When we renamed List.foldLeft, conceptually, the "state" of the codebase changed, but the log-based format of the project history means those changes are retrievable.

 Let's try to undo the rename action.
-Use thereset-rootcommand to pick a prior codebase state to return to.
-We'll give it the hash of the codebase from just before themovecommand was issued.
+Use the reset command to pick a prior project state to return to.
+We'll give it the hash of the project state from just before the move command was issued.

 Done.